Hanamaki Airport

 Iwate Hanamaki Airport (いわて花巻空港, Iwate Hanamaki Kūkō) or Hanamaki Airport is an airport located 6 km north-northeast of the center of Hanamaki, Iwate Prefecture, Japan.

 History

-Hanamaki Airport opened in 1964 with a 1200-meter runway, which was extended to 2000 meters in 1983.
+Hanamaki Airport first opened in 1964 with a 1,200-meter runway.
+It was later extended to 2,000 meters in 1983 allowing jet service to operate from the airport.
 On 4 April 2009, a new terminal building was opened on the opposite side of the runway, replacing the now-defunct old terminal building that is situated next to Route 4.
 Due to this change, Nitanai Station became the nearest train station to the terminal building; however, there is no bus or taxi service at that station, and Hanamaki Airport Station remains the most convenient for access.